-- a.
-SO-TAC ALS providers while in the tactical environment may need to place an advanced airway.
-Due to the unavailability of Capnography in the tactical environment the King Airway will be the primary tool used for the advanced airway unless contra-indicated per Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - b.
-SO-TAC ALS providers while in the tactical environment may need to perform a surgical cricothyrotomy to manage life-threatening catastrophic airway events when standard tactical airway procedures cannot be performed or have failed. - c.
+- SO-TAC ALS providers while in the tactical environment may need to place an advanced airway.
+Due to the unavailability of Capnography in the tactical environment the King Airway will be the primary tool used for the advanced airway unless contra-indicated per Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - SO-TAC ALS providers while in the tactical environment may need to perform a surgical cricothyrotomy to manage life-threatening catastrophic airway events when standard tactical airway procedures cannot be performed or have failed. - 3.
 See Supplement Tactical Protocol section for protocol on usage.

-DRAFT for MCB Review and Approval 7/12/2017, Effective Date: 8/1/17, replaces 7/1/13 & all prior versions
+DRAFT for MCB Review and Approval 1/3/2018, Effective Date: 2/1/2018, replaces 7/1/13 & all prior versions

-PROTOCOL II.4.D: Special Policies and Procedures: Tourniquets
+PROTOCOL II.4.D: Tourniquets